 As a beginner, I didn’t know how to properly hold my fabric straight so I stitched ignoring the increasingly shrinking distance between the squares as I pulled my fabric closer together.
 At some point, it became almost impossible to see the holes as they were so close together.
 Since I didn’t want to waste threads, I jumped from one section to the other without making sure my thread wasn’t putting tension on the fabric.
 My beautiful rectangular fabric was turning into a triangle.

 Being a perfectionist, I was sure I would be able to keep track of where I was on the pattern in comparison to my stitches.
 So I never wrote on the pattern or highlighted the areas I completed.
 The project was too large for a beginner.
 I got lost and wasted more time removing stitches than actually stitching.
 Since the back was a complete and absolute mess, I had no idea which strands I was cutting.
 Even after finally giving in and highlighting the completed sections, it was impossible to fix that piece.
 Another mistake I did was that I was doing the stitches literally one square at a time.
 I would look at my pattern, check the color and stitch.

 My grandmother was a huge fan of sewing.
 She was extremely pleased to find out I picked up cross-stitching on my own, especially that no one else in our family was ever interested in such things.
 However, I also remember the horrified look on her face when I showed her what I had done.

 I never completed that project.
-My second and third attempt as well didn’t go well since I still had difficulty holding the fabric.
-It all went well after I got a hoop and I have been using it ever since.
-I guess my first experience traumatized me enough to never stitch without a hoop ever again!
+My second and third attempt also didn’t go well since I still had difficulty holding the fabric.
+It all went well after I got a hoop and I’ve been using it ever since.
+I guess my first experience traumatized me enough to never stitch without a hoop.